mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ![]({{ site.baseurl }}/assets/TetianaBlogFigs/maps_init.png){:style="width: 75%; align: center;"}

-Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offspring genome (or a part of it) as a contiguous memory block of necessary sites.
+Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offspring genome (or a part of it) as a contiguous memory block of the necessary sites.

 One important detail about the change_log is that it doesn't store every removed or inserted index.
 Instead, to optimize for memory use, it stores only one index for each range of a particular shift of sites due to insertion of removal (see example below).
 I.e., each key in the change_log represents all the keys in the range from the current key until the next key.